PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 Prefer to forward a query to a matching forwarder, even if a more specific ``NS`` record is found in the cache, making the behavior of forwarding match what was done prior to 4.4.0.
-If this option is set, qname minimization wil also be disabled for forwarded names.
+If this option is set, qname minimization will also be disabled for forwarded names.
 Note that to be able to use a locally cached (root) zone, this option must *not* be enabled.

 .. _setting-public-suffix-list-file: